Document both structured backbone systems and informal information systems to guarantee operations against the turnover of information holders.

 The complexity of information systems is a good reason to use visual tools to describe them.
 A graphical notation uses symbols that have the same meaning throughout.

 In UML (as above), a stick man means a human or systemic actor.
 An oval indicates a use case.
 In SSADM, boxes mean processes.
 The point is consistency.
 A symbol and links between them mean the same thing wherever used.

 Visual diagrams improve communication and understanding complex ideas.
 Hold interviews to determine whether recipients have a full understanding of the system in question.
 Clarity saves time.

-UML is a notation developed by information workers.
+UML is a notation used for analysis, developed by information workers.
 It provides an appreciation of the ‘real’ scope and context outside the formal information system.

 A vision of the information used in the organisation, the impact and presence of informal networks can determine whether:

-which parts of the informal systems to formalise
+which parts of the informal information systems to formalise

 It’s useful to base assessments on formal definitions of operational function.